Hypercub3/Bookmarklets/Light and Dark Modes Compatible Random Color Text Highlighter.md

             // If we still don't have a valid color, check if we're in dark mode if (bgColor === 'transparent' || bgColor === 'rgba(0, 0, 0, 0)') {
-                // Check if any parent has a dark background color let isDark = false;
+                let isDark = false;
                 currentElement = element;
                 while (currentElement && currentElement.tagName !== 'HTML') {